If you are applying to Rocky Mountain College, the fee for the application costs $35.

 Rocky Mountain College has not reported data for waitlisted and admitted students.

 Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college decides which factors are are most important when choose which applicants to admit, and which to deny.
-When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+Each college has a different way of determining which factors are are most important when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you're strong.

 What does Rocky Mountain College consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.